JANA understands the ever-changing requirements for data delivery, and helps companies to wade through the changes in many ways.

 Easier to find and understand.

 Easier to create and update.

 JANA Can Help

-Manufacturing companies have partnered with JANA for nearly 50 years to implement technology and workflows that improve the creation, management, and delivery of technical information while reducing the overall cost.
+Manufacturing companies have partnered with JANA for the last 50 years to implement technology and workflows that improve the creation, management, and delivery of technical information while reducing the overall cost.